AdrianTudC/Edeph.github.io/_posts/2019-07-24-trying-dynamodb.markdown

 Naturally the first question that popped up was: what database to use?
 Nosql was pretty much a no-brainer since I didn't have any complicated data to keep, but what flavour of nosql?
 Me personally, I'm a big fan of mongoDB, I've been using it for 5 years now and I think it matured well, I would have also finished the implementation faster because I know the API (almost) inside-out.
 But due to some deployment-related restrictions I decided to give DynamoDB a try.
 After all, why not add another tool on my belt.

-But oh boy I was in for a surprise.
+But oh boy, I was in for a surprise.

 ## The lib structure